ctmartinez1992/gr_tech_task/README.md

 ## Launch backend

 * cd booking

+Clone the `.env.sample` file and rename it to `.env`.
+Change the variables accordingly.
+You can set the following values for the standard port and host:

+* DATABASE_HOST=localhost
+* DATABASE_PORT=5432

 * make start
 * make migrate
 * make seed_flats (Optional: creates multiple Flat objects in the database with bookings)